BZFlag-Dev/bzflag/plugins/plugin_utils/templates_readme.txt

 [$IF Public] returns true if the server is public.

 *Include*
-Tags that start wtih [! are include tags.
+Tags that start with [! are include tags.
 The file name after the ! should be a valid file on the system, in one of the include paths.
 This file will be processed and it's code will be inserted at the place where it's called.
-On Operating Systems with case senstive file systems, the file name is case senstive.
+On Operating Systems with case sensitive file systems, the file name is case sensitive.

 *Comment*
 Tags that start with [- are comments and are ignored.
 Comments can not be